3rd Tbilisi International Triennial, 1st October – 1st November 2018, Tbilisi, Georgia

 However, this does not mean that the European continent has been the sole driver behind modern developments in Georgia.
-The country lies in a strategic location as far as global trade is concerned, and in the past enjoyed contact with dominant powers such as Persia, the Byzantine Empire, the Arab world, the Mongol Empire, the Ottoman Empire and Russia.
-These days Georgia stands at the trade and political crossroads of the European Union, Russia and China, and this fact influences both its politics and its culture in general, as well as its contemporary art in particular.
+The country lies in a strategic location as far as global trade is concerned and, in the past, enjoyed contact with dominant powers such as Persia, the Byzantine Empire, the Arab world, the Mongol Empire, the Ottoman Empire and Russia.
+These days Georgia stands at the trade and political crossroads of the European Union, Russia and China, and this fact influences both its politics and culture in general and its contemporary art in particular.
 It is also the basis of Georgia’s diverse society and its social dialogue.
 It is impossible to identify the position, ambitions and potential of contemporary Georgian art if these circumstances are not factored in.

-The central idea of the last such initiative in the sphere of art education, namely the Center for Contemporary Art (CCA Tbilisi), founded in 2010, iscreative mediation.
+The central idea of the last such initiative in the sphere of art education, namely the Center for Contemporary Art (CCA Tbilisi), founded in 2010, is creative mediation.
 CCA Tbilisi is a flexible, politically independent institution open to all mature personalities for further artistic research.
-It is therefore a parallel grassrootsorganisation of contemporary art that, as well as its educational modules spread over a nine-month cycle, since 2012 has been organising a regular Triennial in Tbilisi with a strong foreign component.
-The CCA lays an emphasis on direct contact with social reality and environment, as well as community oriented work and research (a good example would be the programme Field Academy).
+It is therefore a parallel grassroots organisation of contemporary art that has been organising a regular triennial in Tbilisi with a strong foreign component since 2012.
+This is also true of its education modules spread over a nine month cycle.
+The CCA places an emphasis on direct contact with social reality and the environment, as well as community oriented work and research (a good example would be the programme Field Academy).

 The aim of the CCA is not to undertake traditional art practice and create artefacts, but to encourage social innovation using the resources of contemporary art.
 The modern history of Georgia in an ever-changing global environment simply serves to consolidate this function and form.

 For her sculptural installation, Chubika availed herself of all the floors of the tower, including its basement space.
 The uninhabited and derelict interiors were cleaned out and transformed into a stage inhabited by unidentifiable beings making reference to the archetypes of older cultures.
-On the highest accessible floor there is the largest archetypal sculpture that is in contact with two five-metre crimson curtains that billow over the city.
-Archetypal creatures inhabit these forgotten interiors and imbue them with new, temporary meanings to replace those they lost with the political and economic transformation.
-This is in effect a reference to the current state of a transformed society that is struggling to keep its balance and find its position in the modern world.
-Chubika uses archetypal cultural motifs and intermediaries for communication with the Stalinist architecture, which remains a predominant feature of Tbilisi even after the turbulent changes of the last few decades.
+The highest accessible floor housed the largest archetypal sculpture which was in contact with two five-metre crimson curtains billowing over the city.
+Archetypal creatures inhabited these forgotten interiors and imbued them with new, temporary meanings to replace those they had lost with the political and economic transformation.
+This is in effect a reference to the current state of a transformed society struggling to keep its balance and find its position in the modern world.
+Chubika used archetypal cultural motifs and intermediaries for communication with the Stalinist architecture, which remains a predominant feature of Tbilisi even after the turbulent changes of the last few decades.

-The artist’s sculptural works represent an intervention in an predefined architectural whole that these days is more a static landmark of the city centre alongside many other monumental administrative buildings dating back to the Georgian Soviet Socialist Republic.
-However, even today this architecture continues to define our perception of the dimension and function of the city, its modern layout, and the activities of its current inhabitants, including the contemporary art scene.
+The artist’s sculptural works represented an intervention in a predefined architectural whole that is now more of a static landmark in the city centre alongside many other monumental administrative buildings dating back to the Georgian Soviet Socialist Republic.
+However, even today this architecture continues to define our perception of the dimension and function of the city, its modern layout and the activities of its current inhabitants, including the contemporary art scene.